Employee Mobility & Non-Competes

 Approximately 20% of employees in the United States are bound by noncompete agreements in their workplaces.
 These “restrictive covenant” agreements, also known as noncompete, non-solicitation and non-disclosure agreements, may limit employees from engaging in business activities and customer contact that compete with their employer’s interests after leaving the company.
 This applies to various roles a former employee may undertake including employee, independent contractor, owner, part owner, and investor.
-A new federal rule expected to be effective September 4, 2024, will ban most non-compete clauses for workers in the U.S., unless the rule is delayed in the courts.

 Additionally, you may also be asked to agree to restrictions preventing the solicitation of customers or employees after you leave, and the use of disclosure of trade secrets, confidential information and intellectual property.

 Noncompete laws vary by state.
-These laws will be preempted by a new federal rule expected to be effective September 4, 2024, that will ban most non-compete clauses for workers in the U.S., unless the rule is delayed in the courts.
+These laws will be preempted by a new expected to be effective September 4, 2024, that will ban most non-compete clauses for workers in the U.S., unless the rule is delayed in the courts.

 Some states limit or don’t allow non-compete clauses due to concerns about hindering business growth.
 In Florida, noncompete, non-solicitation, and non-disclosure restrictive covenants can be enforced if the claim meets the statutory criteria.
 Employees bound by these agreements may question whether the restrictions are applicable if they move to another county or state.